Date First Published: July 22, 2014

 OBJECTIVES AND CONTENT OF CARE

 A wide variety of strategies, methods and modalities are available to the care provider.
-Their selection depends on the treatment objectives.
-The objectives of treatment or therapy may include any or all of the following:
+Their selection depends on the treatment objectives and may include any or all of the following:

 - Remove or minimize effects of illness